-- Deliberately not co-operating with staff - Aggressive or violent behaviour, including verbal or physical bulling or harassment towards staff, peers or animals - Disrespectful, racist, sexist, or insensitive comments - Offensive language - Dropping litter, throwing things, or spitting - Using a personal phone or device on site - Sharing contact details with other young people whilst at school - Viewing or sharing inappropriate material - Taking or sharing videos or photos - Visibly displaying inappropriate romantic affection to another peer at school - Possession or use of alcohol, drugs, or solvents - Carrying weapons, it is strictly not permitted, it would be confiscated, and police would be contact on site, however we are unable to encourage this outside of school due to staff not being present to help navigate the friendship and ensure safety and boundaries at all times.
+- Deliberately not co-operating with staff - Aggressive or violent behaviour, including verbal or physical bullying or harassment towards staff, peers or animals - o Disrespectful, racist, sexist, or insensitive comments - Offensive language - Dropping litter, throwing things, or spitting - Using a personal phone or device on site - Sharing contact details with other young people whilst at school - Viewing or sharing inappropriate material - Taking or sharing videos or photos - Visibly displaying inappropriate romantic affection to another peer at school - o Possession or use of alcohol, drugs, or solvents - Carrying weapons is strictly prohibited, it would be confiscated, and police would be contacted of an appropriate age (over 16) and that there are strong boundaries set out at school.
+When a romantic relationship is occurring between two peers, we request that the information is not shared amongst the other students.
+We ask for consent to be at the forefront of student's minds.
+Caregivers have a duty to safeguard relationships of all kinds, outside of the school setting.

 Please note, that whilst this may appear harsh or strict, it is for the interests of each and every student.
-Of course, we want to encourage healthy friendships
+Of course, we want to encourage healthy friendships on site, however we are unable to encourage this outside of school due to staff not being present to help navigate the friendship and ensure safety and boundaries at all times.